andrewpong/docker-server/README.md

 4. Move to scripts folder 'cd ~/BergPlex/scripts/'.
 5. Run './setup.sh'.

-The above assumes that you already have a master user with sudo priveleges.
+The above assumes that you are initially logged in as a master user with sudo priveleges.
 This is the user you should select when running the script.
-Make note of the CrashPlan settings.
 System will reboot when script finishes.
+Make note of the CrashPlan .ui_info content at the end of the script execution.
+If you miss it before reboot, you can run 'cat /path/to/config/crashplan/id/.ui_info'.

+Upon reboot, you will be able to access the apps at <yourdomain.com>/<appname>.
+Your browser will prompt you for the login credentials you set within the script.

 Enjoy!